(By Leanne Ridgeway, Owner / Editor, RiffRelevant.com)

 Truth be told, my love for the Burke painting has nothing to do with my appreciation for the album or the band, it was happenstance.
 Once I saw the artwork, I sought out the painting before ever hearing a song off the Shadowlands record.
 Thankfully, these two creations are now entwined beautifully as full sensory works of art.

-Both the painting and the album are a compelling vision of darkness and light, vehemently dragging your withered soul from the depths of whatever personal hell was created by real or imagined monsters, trudging a path through every cave of your defeated yet inexplicably hopeful imagination, and stomps you straight up until the soaring logic of your enlightened mind breaches a new horizon.
+Both the painting and the album are a compelling vision of darkness and light, vehemently dragging your withered soul from the depths of whatever personal hell was created by real or imagined monsters, trudging a path through every cave of a defeated yet inexplicably hopeful imagination, stomping straight up until the soaring logic of an enlightened mind breaches a new horizon.

 While the vast Mos Generator discography (over 40 releases to date) has been a staple part of my listening repertoire, Shadowlands hasn’t left regular rotation since March.
 It’s now mid-June and it’s still all I’d hoped it would be.
 It’s not nearly their heaviest album, with recent proof being the insanely fantastic ‘Lies Of Liberty‘ they unleashed on the world in 2017 – a primarily hardcore punk album that will wreck any attempts to pigeon-hole Mos Generator into one cage.
 Although in terms of mindset, Shadowlands may be one of their darkest records thus far.